openpnp/openpnp/How-Does-a-Pick-and-Place-Work?.md

 - Gcode: [Gcode](https://en.wikipedia.org/wiki/G-code) is a text based language for telling machines how and where to move.
 OpenPnP can send Gcode commands to a motion controller to tell it where to move the head of the machine.
 Gcode can be incredibly complex, but OpenPnP only uses a very small subset of it.
 We'll touch on this more later.
 - Step and direction: Step and direction or step/dir is the most common method of driving a variety of motors commonly used for CNC.
 It is a simple interface with two pins: step and direction.
 You set the direction pin high or low based on whether you want the motor to turn clockwise or anti-clockwise and then you pulse the step pin once for each "step" you want the motor to take.
 We'll talk more about this in the motors section below.
 - Stepper motor: Stepper motors are the most common type of motor used in DIY CNC machines.
 They are commonly found in 3D printers.
-A stepper motor is differs from a "normal" motor like you'd find in a drill or washing machine in that the stepper motor moves in small, defined steps instead of continuously rotating.
+A stepper motor differs from a "normal" motor like you'd find in a drill or washing machine in that the stepper motor moves in small, defined steps instead of continuously rotating.

-So, putting that all back together, a *Gcode step and direction stepper motor controller* reads Gcode commands and converts them step and direction pulses to control a stepper motor.
+So, putting that all back together, a *Gcode step and direction stepper motor controller* reads Gcode commands and converts them into step and direction pulses to control a stepper motor.

 # Motors